Game Summary

 Responsibilities

-Designed 7 major levels
+Designed 7 major levels heavily praised by players

 Concepted, Whiteboxed, User Tested levels